omgnetwork/omg-js/README.md

 2. @omisego/omg-js-childchain
 3. @omisego/omg-js-util

-You can use any of them separately, or all at once by importing the parent `@omisego/omg-js` package
+You can use any of them separately, or all at once by importing the parent `@omisego/omg-js` package.

 ## Installation